Assamese alphabet: Sample text

 Article 1: All human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience.
 Therefore, they should act towards one another in a spirit of brotherhood.

 Unicode

 The Bengali–Assamese script was added to the Unicode Standard in October 1991 with the release of version 1.0.

 The Unicode block for Assamese and Bengali is U+0980–U+09FF:

+The Bengali Supplement block (U+11DF0–11DFF) was added to the Unicode Standard in September 2026 with the release of version 18.0.

+It contains characters for historical documents and Sanskrit texts.